- Abortion (34)

 He refuses to sign this document, as she is STILL trying to controll him.
 During the relationship she was controlling and abusive…and neglectful to their son as well.

-Since the breakup Bill has had joey for the first whole week (during which these above people watched him while glen was at work..and she even came over to interact with joey during that week while these people had him outside playing…if she was that concerned with the care, why did she leave him there?
+Since the breakup Bill has had billy for the first whole week (during which these above people watched him while bill was at work..and she even came over to interact with billy during that week while these people had him outside playing…if she was that concerned with the care, why did she leave him there?

-She has no denied ALL access of Bill to joey for a little over 3 weeks.
+She has no denied ALL access of Bill to billy for a little over 3 weeks.

 In the conversation he had with her tonight..she is now claiming that william isn’t even Bill’s..and became very hostile when he suggested a paternity test be done…